Protein:

 Strain the garlic from the sauce and discard.

-Finally, stir in the sesame seeds and enjoy with your A5 wagyu.
+Finally, stir in the sesame seeds and enjoy with your wagyu steak.

 Pair your A5 Japanese Wagyu with Yakiniku Sauce with some Flat Top Chicken Fried Rice, Fried Lump Crab Cakes with Sriracha Mayonnaise, or a Smoked Arugula Salad With Bourbon Vinaigrette.

 Not quite ready to make the splurge on Japanese Wagyu?
-Check out our steak recipes for Deconstructed Beef Wellington, Sous Vide Florentine Style Porterhouse, or Filet Mignon with Goat Cheese Sauce and Grand Marnier Sautéed Peppers.
+Check out our steak recipes:

 📖 Recipe